vtex/faststore/packages/gatsby-plugin-cms/README.md

 }
 ```

-which would return the follwing json:
+which would return the following json:

 ```
 {
   data: {